Patrick Mackay: Trial

 At his trial in November 1975, Mackay was convicted of the manslaughter of Adele Price, Isabella Griffith and Father Anthony Crean after pleading guilty on the grounds of diminished responsibility.
-Further evidence of his involvement in the murder of Frank Goodman was found.
-But these were insufficient and he was not convicted of the murders of Goodman or Hynes and the cases were left to lie on file.
+Further evidence of his involvement in the murder of Frank Goodman was insufficient and he was not convicted of the murders of Goodman or Hynes and the cases were left to lie on file.
 He was sentenced to life imprisonment with a minimum term of 20 years.

 Mackay's defence team had pleaded insanity, but medical experts instead concluded that he was a psychopath (a personality disorder and not a mental disorder).

 Subsequent developments

 In 1989, he appeared briefly in a BBC documentary Forty Minutes episode titled "Danger Men".
 Mackay spent time in Hull Prison, where a special unit was set up to deal with one of the "most dangerous and difficult prisoners" in the country.
-As Mackay was asked if he was a psychopath, he replied: "There is never any suggestion in my mind that I was ever a psychopath if somebody use that criteria".
+As Mackay was asked if he was a psychopath, he replied: "There is never any suggestion in my mind that I was ever a psychopath if somebody used that criteria".

 Mackay's minimum tariff was 20 years, meaning that he became eligible for release in 1995.
 He has been repeatedly denied full release by the parole board.
 In 2017 he was permitted to move to an open prison with day release provisions.
 In 2019 Dartford MP Gareth Johnson voiced concern at the potential release of Mackay, raising the issue in Parliament and writing to the Secretary of State for Justice.

 In 2020 Mackay was again considered for release.
-The hearing of the Parole Board was postponed amidst a fresh investigation into Mackay's involvement in the murders to which he was suspected.
-In May 2021 the Parole Board announced he would not be eligible for release but could remain in open prison conditions.
+The hearing of the parole board was postponed amidst a fresh investigation into Mackay's involvement in the murders of which he was suspected.
+In May 2021 the parole board announced he would not be eligible for release but could remain in open prison conditions.

-In 2022, it was revealed that Mackay's case had once again been referred to the Parole Board.
-The son of Ivy Davies said that he was outraged by the announcement but was unable to give an account to the Parole Board of the impact of Mackay's crimes as Mackay was not convicted of her murder.
+In 2022, it was revealed that Mackay's case had once again been referred to the parole board.
+The son of Ivy Davies said that he was outraged by the announcement but was unable to give an account to the parole board of the impact of Mackay's crimes as Mackay was not convicted of her murder.
 Commenting, he stated: "Everyone knows he did more.
 He hasn’t shown any remorse.
 But there's not a lot I can do about it."

 Mackay has been imprisoned for 50 years as of 2025.